TL;DR

 - Not labeling prompt responses — reviewers need to know which prompt you're answering

-- Using a generic SOQ — panels score based on how well your examples match this duty statement
+- Using a generic SOQ — raters score based on how well your examples match this duty statement

 - Using "we" throughout — raters are scoring your individual contribution, not your team's